Introducing Judge Lowe

 Office Contact Information:

-In the later part of his tenure he has assisted in or overseen: the creation and implementation of the Teen Court, the creation of several citizens feedback processes (including the first citizen survey and town hall meetings resulting in our first annual report), the implementation of the Victim’s Impact Panel, as well as the CATCH and ignition interlock programs for drunk drivers, the expansion of our work detail program and its participation in the states Adopt A Road program, the use of alternative dispute resolution options such as neighborhood mediation and case review by the Detroit Bar Association, the review and modification of many of the court’s standard forms and assisted in the design and planning for the new 35th District Court building.
+During his tenure he has assisted in or overseen: the creation and implementation of the Teen Court program, the creation of several citizens feedback processes (including the first citizen survey and town hall meetings resulting in our first annual report), the expansion of our work detail program and its participation in the states Adopt A Road program, the review and modification of many of the court’s standard forms and assisted in the design and planning for the new 35th District Court building.
+In addition he initiated the Drug/Sobriety Court program now overseen by Judge Gerou, the updating of the advice of rights forms for criminal misdemeanors and probation violations, the drafting of procedures for the use of translators, and oversaw the Court Historical Committee and its displays for the court building.
+He has served at the Chief Judge and Chief Judge Pro-Tem for the 35th District Court.

 Judge Lowe is a member of the Michigan Bar Association, the American Bar Association, the Michigan District Judges Association, the American Judges Association and the Judicial Division of the American Bar Association.
-He remains active in the community as a member of the Plymouth Rotary, the First United Methodist Church, and the Partnership for the Arts and Humanities.
+He remains active in the community as a member of the Plymouth Rotary, the First United Methodist Church, and the Western Wayne County Conservation Association, the Historical Societies for Plymouth, Northville and Canton and the Community Literacy Council.
 He regularly donates his storytelling talents to schools and other organizations in our community.
 When not on the bench he spends his free time with his wife and two sons.